Hazards Planning Center

 Chad Berginnis, CFM

-Chad Berginnis became executive director of ASFPM in July 2012 after joining the the organization in 2011.
+Chad Berginnis became executive director of ASFPM in July 2012 after joining the organization in 2011.
 Since 2000, he has served ASFPM as insurance committee chair, mitigation policy committees' coordinator, vice chair, and chair.
 Berginnis received his Bachelor of Science in natural resources from Ohio State University.
-Since 1993, his work has focused on floodplain management, hazard mitigation, and land-use planning at the state, local, and private sector level.
+Since 1993, his work has focused on floodplain management, hazard mitigation, and land-use planning at the state, local, and private sector levels.

-Planning for Wildfire: From Assessing Risk to Long Term Mitigation
+Planning for Wildfire: From Assessing Risk to Long-Term Mitigation

 November 20, 2020

-Download the slides (pdf)
+Download the slides

 View the webinar recording